 Below are some photos of my factory parts and workshop manuals.
 To get all the parts information for a 356 C, you need 3 books- The 356 B Parts Katalog, B Supplement, and C Supplement.
 All three are shown below as well as the Workshop Manual, which is correct for both 356 B and 356 C. By the way, these books are in fantastic condition!
 Click on any image to see enlarged view.

-Just purchased an original, 1st Edition, 1st Printing of Excellence Was Expected.
+1st Edition, 1st Printing of Excellence Was Expected.
 I had sold my previous copy and regretted having this fantastic volume of information.
 When the book was first published, the first 1000 copies received a signed certificate from the author- shown below.